 Look out for cuddly toys appearing in windows as you go for your daily walk.
 Please join us in putting a cuddly toy in your window and don’t forget to change it at the end of the week to keep children interested in spotting them!

-For your information I have heard that 20th April is when the BBC will be broadcasting home learning including a new dedicated TV channel, if you want to check that out, especially if computer time is restricted due to parents having to work online.
+From 20th April, the BBC will be broadcasting home learning including a new dedicated TV channel.
+This may be useful, especially if computer time is restricted due to parents having to work online.

 Keep up the good work everyone!

-Some useful starter information if you’re not sure what to do (This information is a repeat from last week):
+Some useful starter information if you’re not sure what to do online (This information is a repeat):

 You DON’T need a login to get to the work on the website.
 Do NOT attempt to login on the home page.
 (That is for staff).
 You just need to click on the year group pages for your child.
 On the year group page, you will find a list of activities to work through.
 You can use the books we sent home at the end of term to write work down in.
 If you are using a smartphone it is more difficult to find your way around but get onto the home page and then type Y4 etc into the search box and a click for a list of things with Y4 in them.
 In the list you will find Y4 year groups, click on that for Home Learning.